SergRachevsky/homework/README.md

 ```

 All number are integers and some of them can be 0.

+# What is a result of script execution

 As result the script prints input numbers, textual representation of the equation and solution for the equation,
 one line per equation.